Mikachu2333/name_exchanger_cpp/README.en.md

 name_exchanger <path1> <path2> [preserve]
 ```

-- `preserve` is optional and defaults to `true`.
+- `preserve` is an optional parameter, defaulting to `true` (preserves extensions).
+Can be set to `false` (swaps full file names).

-- Value `false` would swap full names.
-- Value `true` would swap basename only without changing extensions.
+## Other Notes

+- Supports Windows 7 and above.
+- Supports special paths like mounted virtual directories, network drives, and WSL paths.
+- Automatically reverts and provides a notification on swap failure.
+- Some special directories may require specific permissions; please use with caution.

 ## Screenshot

 ![screenshot](./en.png)

-## Library
+## Related Library

 - [exchange_name_lib](https://github.com/Mikachu2333/exchange_name_lib)